on2k23nm/on2k23nm.github.io/_posts/2025-06-03-SOLID-Design-Open-Closed-Principle.markdown

 By embracing the Open/Closed Principle, you empower your codebase to evolve gracefully.
 It encourages a proactive approach to design, leading to more robust, adaptable, and maintainable software systems that can truly stand the test of time and changing requirements.

+---

+### 🚀 What's Next?

-Stay tuned for the next part of our series, where we will explore the **Liskov Substitution Principle (LSP)**, another cornerstone of object-oriented design!
+In the next installment of our SOLID series, we will delve into the **Liskov Substitution Principle (LSP)**, exploring _how subclasses should be substitutable for their base classes without altering the correctness of the program_—a powerful concept that builds directly on the robust designs we've established here.
+Stay tuned!

 ⭐ ⭐ ⭐